Jun Gao

 I am currently a senior research scientist at NVIDIA.
 I will join the University of Michigan in the EECS department as an assistant professor in Fall 2025.
 I received my Ph.D. from the University of Toronto, advised by Prof. Sanja Fidler.

-My research stays at the intersection of 3D computer vision, computer graphics and generative models.
-I am interested in developing controllable generative AI models to create photorealitic, diverse and interactive virtual environments.
+My research stays at the intersection of computer vision, computer graphics and generative models.
+I am interested in developing gnerative world simulators that are controllable, consistent, interpretable and scalable for realistic interactions with humans and autonomous agents.

 Prospective students: I am actively looking for motivated and talented students!
 If you are interested in joining my group, please read this.